A fixed tuition rate you can count on.

 Tip 5: Talk to a DeVry Student Finance Professional.

-For tuition and expenses, current as of May, 2013, please refer to the appropriate tuition chart below:
+For tuition and expenses, effective beginning with the July 2014 session, please refer to the appropriate tuition chart below:

-**Not applicable to students receiving the DeVry undergraduate military tuition rate
+**Not available to students receiving the DeVry undergraduate alumni or military tuition rates.
+Not applicable to graduate students.